1RaY-1/crypto/README.md

 Let's say you wanna send something to your whatsapp group but only 1 person's allow to see it, so you can **ecnrypt** your message using this program and send it there and only your partner can see what you've send, because you both have **the same data.json file**

-You can also encrypt with base64 the data.json to key.txt before sending it to your partner (idk if this posibility was necessary) and decrypt key.txt to data.json
+You can also encrypt with base64 the data.json to key.txt before sending it to your partner (idk if this was necessary) and decrypt key.txt to data.json
 To do so:
 ```
-Encrypt data.json to key.txt (with base64 chars)
+Encrypt data.json to key.txt (using base64)
 python3 modules/key_manager -en

 Decrypt key.txt into data.json